HITECHCRIME/HC_SG228_Brt_Collab/README.md

 endless search for the context that's what counts for ones alive

-we get older with every painful step wiser thankfully, thoughtful misery next brick for building rep
+we get older with every painful step taken anyway wiser thankfully, thoughtful misery next brick for building rep comes with a price tag we often cannot take

 storm is coming